Multivit4min/TS3-NodeJS-Library/README.md

 ##### Documentation
 ----
-You can find all necessary documentation [here](https://github.com/Multivit4min/TS3-NodeJS-Library/blob/master/documentation.md)!
+You can find all necessary documentation on the [GitHub Wiki Page](https://github.com/Multivit4min/TS3-NodeJS-Library/wiki)!
 <br/><br/>

 ##### Example